LukasZahradnik/PyNeuraLogic/docs/custom_model.rst

 .. attention::

-    In the context of examples and queries, the weights of atoms are, in fact, not learnable parameters but concrete values that serve as inputs (examples) or target labels (queries).
+    In the context of examples and queries, the weights of atoms are, in fact, not learnable parameters but concrete values that serve as feature inputs (examples) or target labels (queries).

     This means that it is not possible to use the dimension value for the weight (value) definition as it does not represent concrete value.